-- / Management consulting
+- Management consulting

-- / Technology advisory
+- Technology advisory

 - / IPO services

-- / Transaction advisory services
+- Transaction advisory services

-- / Wealth management
+- Wealth management

-- / Litigation
+- Litigation

-The committee fulfils its mission by working with the EO to devise and implement relevant actions across the network operational model (network conferences; network groups; network resources) on the top of additional cross-border commercial and thought leadership actions, and actions aimed at identifying and utilising HLBI's centres of excellence and advisory-focussed technologies.
+The committee fulfils its mission by working with the EO to devise and implement relevant actions across the network operational model (network conferences; network groups; network resources) on the top of additional cross-border commercial and thought leadership actions, and actions aimed at identifying and utilising HLBI's centres of excellence and advisory-focused technologies.

-The GASC's main purpose is to help the organisation and its member firms grow advisory services, in alignment with the 2020-2023 network strategy, Shaping our Shared Future.
+The GASC's main purpose is to help the organisation and its member firms grow advisory services, in alignment with the 2024-2027 network strategy, Innovative People, Brighter Futures.